campbe13/java360-2017/README.md

-This workspace was used for all code used for teaching Introductory Java to Science students
+This workspace is for all code used for teaching Introductory Java to Science students

 2015 & 2016  360-420-DW